CodersCafeTech/Fire-Detection-by-Sensor-Fusion/README.md

 Existing devices, which use rule-based algorithms or image-based machine learning can hardly adapt to the changes in the environment because of their static features.

 In this project, we develop a device that can detect fire by means of sensor fusion and machine learning.
 We will collect the data from the sensors such as temperature, humidity and pressure in various fire situations and extract features to build a machine-learning model to detect the actual fire events.
-After the detection, we will give push notifications to the registered users.

 # Data collection
 To make this project into reality we are using Arduino Nano 33 BLE sense with the Edge Impulse.
 For the data collection there exist two ways either through the Edge Impulse CLI or through the web browser.